Azure/azure-docs-sdk-java/docs-ref-conceptual/microprofile/configure-microprofile-with-keyvault.md

                        --vault-name <your_keyvault_name>
 ```

 That's it!
-You now have Key Vault running in Azure with a single secret.
+You now have a key vault running in Azure with a single secret.
 You can now clone this repo and configure it to use this resource in your app.

 ## Get up and running locally